-The popularity of certain online payment methods also emphasise a cautious attitude with both German and Swiss consumers most likely to only pay for goods after they've been delivered and the burden of risk thus being shouldered by the retailer.
-Card usage is rising but credit card penetration lies at only about 20% in Germany and the majority of payments are undertaken either through post-delivery invoices or via direct debits
+The popularity of certain online payment methods shows that German and Swiss consumers are most likely to only pay for goods after they've been delivered and the burden of risk thus being shouldered by the retailer.
+Card usage is rising and credit card penetration now lies at about 20% in Germany; the majority of payments are undertaken either through post-delivery invoices or via direct debits.

-If one aspect best exemplifies Germany's specific caution towards online advertising though it is with regard to data privacy and ad blocking.
+German consumers are becoming increasingly attuned to the online marketing ecosystem.
+This awareness manifests itself in their attitude towards data privacy and ad blocking.
 Germany is home to a number of prominent ad blocking software providers and the eagerness with which such tools have been taken up by internet users there speaks volumes of the degree to which the population have found digital ads intrusive.
-The rates of use in the country vary from study to study but most place Germany towards the top of the global pile with over a quarter of the online population actively using them.
+The rates of use in the country vary from study to study but most place Germany towards the top of the global pile, with over a quarter of the online population actively using them.6